PoisotLab/ms_straight_lines/manuscript.md

 The beta-binomial distribution is close to the binomial distribution.
 The error in approximating the former with the latter is on the order of the inverse square of the parameter $\phi$ [@Teer14], which for our model is less than 0.0017.

+# Acknowledgments
+We thank three anonymous reviewers for their helpful comments and suggestions.
+Funding was provided by the Institute for data valorization (IVADO) and the Computational Biodiversity Science and Services (BIOS²) training program.

 # References